KHOP

 KHOP (95.1 FM) is a radio station serving the Modesto and Stockton areas.
 It is under the ownership of Cumulus Media.
 KHOP refers to itself as KHOP @ 95-1 or All The Hits.
 Its studios are in Stockton and its transmitter is located northeast of Oakdale, California.

 KHOP plays mostly pop music.
 It was once referred to as "The Pop Music Channel", but has dropped that slogan in favor of "All the Hits."
-Prior to the switch to a pop music format, KHOP had a rock format focusing mostly on hard rock from the 1970s and '80s.
-Before being a rock station, KHOP was an alternative music channel and switched in the mid-90s by advertising their own demise prior to the station's format change.
-This included a live "cable cutting" show shortly before the format change.
+Prior to the switch to a pop music format, it went through multiple formats including all 80s: Planet 95, and Rock 95 a rock format focusing mostly on hard rock.
+Before that the station on 95.1 was an alternative music channel and originally it started as a rock station called KDJK out of Oakdale, Calif.